pallets-eco/flask-caching/docs/index.rst

 SimpleCache -- simple
 `````````````````````

 Uses a local python dictionary for caching.
+This is not really thread safe.

 Relevant configuration values